kesavanm/VIM-my-PHP-IDE/README.md

 * Use `o` to open the selected file in a new buffer
 * Use `t` to open the selected file in a new tab

+* Use `I (shift + i)`   to list hidden files.
+* Use `s` to vsplit the current window and open the selected file.
+* Use `i` to split the current window and open the selected file.
+* Use `t` to open file in new tab.
+* Use `m` to modify the file/directory to rename, move, delete or create a file/directory.
+* Use `shift + c` to move into the selected directory.
+* Use `u` to move back one level in the directory tree.
+* Use `x` to close the opened directory tree in which you’re in.
+* Use `return` to open a directory or file.
+* Use `j and k or the cursor keys` to move up and down in the list.

 ### Tabs

 * Use `Cmd t` (or `Alt t` in Linux GVim) to open a new tab